Is your debt a problem?

 If you’re in financial hardship then the last thing you’ll want is an excessive bank charge for breaching your overdraft.
 Fortunately, if you think a fee was unfair, you may be able to claim it back.

-You’ll need to write to your bank yourself, although if it rejects your claim you can take it to the Financial Ombudsman.
+You’ll need to write to your bank yourself, although if they reject your claim you can take it to the Financial Ombudsman.

 13. Check if you had PPI (the deadline is approaching)